Joshalexjacobs/PygamePong/README.md

 # Download/Install Instructions:
  <a href="https://drive.google.com/file/d/0B2tEJpz9c1gLd3N1UVJmWEZsaGc/view?usp=sharing">Version 1.10</a>
-* Download PygamePongX.XX.zip from the link above
+* Download PygamePong.zip from the link above
 * Extract all files to a new folder
 * Run PygamePong.exe